pkirti33/nfl_bigdata_pipeline/README.md

 ## Getting Started
 ### Set up the virtual environment
 1. In a directory of your choice, run `git clone https://github.com/pkirti33/nfl_bigdata_pipeline.git`
-2. Open a new terminal window inside the recently-created nfl_bigdata_pipeline directory.
+2. Open a VS Code window with this project and open a new terminal.
 3. Run `bash setup_venv.sh`.
 4. Run `source .venv/bin/activate`